GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Sensor-aware Multi-modal Fusion

 \subsection{Deterministic Weighted Fusion}

 The proposed deterministic weighted fusion scheme is conditioned on the measurement certainty of each sensor.
 These values are obtained either by learning scalar weights or masks through separate neural networks.
 Subsequently, the weights are assigned to the feature maps extracted from the backbones as (scalar or mask) multipliers for each sensor modality.
-Given, the output of the backbone feature extractors $\mathbf{s}$ for a single modality, the neural network $f$ optimizes parameters $\boldsymbol{\theta}$ to obtain measurement certainty $w$ of the corresponding sensor as described in Equation~\eqref{eqn:weight_estimation}.
+Given the output of the backbone feature extractors $\mathbf{s}$ for a single modality, the neural network $f$ optimizes parameters $\boldsymbol{\theta}$ to obtain measurement certainty $w$ of the corresponding sensor as described as follows:

 where $k$ is the selected number of channels.
-The network $f$ learns the parameters $\boldsymbol{\theta}$ in an end-to-end fashion while its raw output is multiplied by the mean of first $k$ feature maps from $\mathbf{s}$ to obtain $w$.
-This allows $f$ to dynamically condition its output to changing lighting scenarios which subsequently guides the transformers to focus on the dominant sensor modality for object detection.
+The network $f$ learns the parameters $\boldsymbol{\theta}$ in an end-to-end fashion.
+In the case of sensor degradation, the output of the neurons in the early layers of the corresponding backbone will remain close to zero.
+Thus, we multiply the output of the network $f$ by the mean of first $k$ feature maps, $16$ in our case, from $\mathbf{s}$ in a feed-forward setting to obtain $w$.
+This allows $f$ to dynamically condition its output to changing lighting/sensor degradation scenarios, which subsequently guides the transformers to focus on the dominant sensor modality for object detection.
 Furthermore, the multiplication of the raw output of $f$ with the mean of the selected feature maps is performed without gradient calculation to prevent the distortion of the feature maps in the back-propagation phase.
-This is represented by $NG$ in Equation~\eqref{eqn:weight_estimation}.

-The weighted features maps are then fused by either taking an average of the two feature sets, or by concatenating them.
-The fused features are then passed to the transformer for the object detection and localization.
-Our scalar fusion functions $g_\text{sa}$ (averaging) and $g_\text{sc}$ (concatenating) can be represented as:
+The weighted feature maps are fused by either taking an average of the two feature sets, or by concatenating them.
+The fused features are then passed to the transformer for object detection and localization.
+Our scalar fusion functions $g_\text{sa}$ (averaging) and $g_\text{sc}$ (concatenating) are represented as: